In his own words: Senator Murphy on guns, democracy, and 2024

 Why We Wrote This

 Democratic Sen. Chris Murphy of Connecticut was instrumental in securing cooperation across the aisle on federal gun safety legislation.
 He shares why it worked and where he hopes to find bipartisan agreement next.
+Part 2 of 2.

 After holding a town hall in Litchfield, he wanted to get a few more miles in before calling it a day.
 He invited me to join him.
 As we walked, unaccompanied by any staff members, the senator talked freely about guns, Congress, his future, and America’s.